TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-rbac-service-admins-co-admins.md

     cloudEnvironments="public"
 />

-# Issues with service admins or co-admins
+# Azure Active Directory: Issues with service admins or co-admins

 ## **Recommended Steps**

-- If you are having issues with Service administrator or Co-administrators, see the recommended documentation.
+- If you are having issues with Service administrator or Co-administrators, see the recommended documentation

 ## **Recommended Documents**